-Required Information for Approval: None Biolo gics -Etanercept (Enbrel), Infliximab (Remicade, Renflexis, Inflectra, Avsola), Abatacept (Orencia), Coverage Criteria: Reserved for treatment failure to 12 weeks of dose-optimized, oral DMARD therapy (Methotrexate 15-25mg/week, Leflunomide, Hydroxychloroquine, Sulfasalazine, Azathioprine).
-If patient is unable to tolerate one oral DMARD, a second oral DMARD must be tried.
-Limits: None Required Information for Approval: Prescription history showing at least 3 month trial of one oral DMARD.
-Other Notes: Must be initiated by a rheumatologist.
-2 nd line -Certolizumab (Cimzia), Tocilizumab (Actemra), Rituximab (Rituxan), Golimumab (Simponi) Coverage Criteria: O Tocilizumab, Golimumab and Rituximab are reserved for treatment of rheumatoid arthritis with treatment failure to Adalimumab, Etanercept, Infliximab, Sarilumab, or Abatacept.
-Must be prescribed by a rheumatologist.
-Restricted to specialty pharmacy.
-O Certolizumab is reserved for treatment of rheumatoid arthritis and must meet one of the following: [1] treatment failure/documented intolerance to Adalimumab, Etanercept, Infliximab, Sarilumab, or Abatacept, OR [2] women that are currently pregnant or breastfeeding.
-Must be prescribed by a rheumatologist or dermatologist.
-Restricted to specialty pharmacy.
-0 Limits: None Required Information for Approval: One of the following: [1] prescription history showing at least 3 month trial of one first line agent (Adalimumab, Etanercept, Infliximab, Sarilumab, or Abatacept) OR [2] clinic notes documenting a current pregnancy or nursing of a breastfed child (for Cimzia).
-Other Notes: Medication is to be dispensed by HPSJ's designated specialty pharmacy.
-Must be initiated by a rheumatologist.
-Must not have a previous history of thrombosis.
-CLINI CAL JUSTIFICATION
+1st line- Infliximab (Remicade, Renflexis, Inflectra, Avsola), Rituximab biosimilar (Riabni, Ruxience, Truxima), Golimumab (Simponi)

+- Coverage Criteria: Reserved for treatment failure to either - (a) 12 weeks of dose-optimized, oral DMARD therapy (Methotrexate 15-25mg/week, Leflunomide, Hydroxychloroquine, Sulfasalazine, Azathioprine).
+(If patient is unable to tolerate one oral DMARD, a second oral DMARD must be tried) OR - (b) a previous biologic or its biosimilars (e.g. Adalimumab, Sarilumab, Anakinra) OR - (c) a previous JAK inhibitor (Baricitinib, Tofacitinib, Upadacitinib) - □ Limits: None - Required Information for Approval: Prescription history showing at least 3 month trial of one oral DMARD and/or history of biologic or JAK inhibitor therapy. - Other Notes: Must be initiated by a rheumatologist.

+2nd line-Certolizumab (Cimzia), Tocilizumab (Actemra), Abatacept (Orencia), Rituximab (Rituxan)

+- Coverage Criteria: - Tocilizumab and Rituximab (Rituxan) are reserved for treatment of rheumatoid arthritis with treatment failure to Adalimumab, Etanercept, Infliximab, Golimumab, Sarilumab, or Rituximab biosimilars.
+Must be prescribed by a rheumatologist. - Certolizumab is reserved for treatment of rheumatoid arthritis and must meet one of the following: - [1] treatment failure/documented intolerance to Adalimumab, Etanercept, Infliximab, Golimumab, Sarilumab, or Rituximab OR - [2] women that are currently pregnant or breastfeeding.
+Must be prescribed by a rheumatologist or dermatologist. - Abatacept is reserved for treatment of rheumatoid arthritis and must meet one of the following: - [1] treatment failure/documented intolerance to Adalimumab, Etanercept, Infliximab, Golimumab, Sarilumab, or Rituximab OR - [2] patients with - (a) nontuberculous mycobacterial lung disease OR contraindications to TNFi biologics, including congestive heart failure, previous serious infections, recurrent infections, or demyelinating disease AND - (b) who have treatment failure to 12 weeks of dose-optimized, oral DMARD therapy (Methotrexate 15-25mg/week, Leflunomide, Hydroxychloroquine, Sulfasalazine, Azathioprine). - □ Limits: None - Required Information for Approval: One of the following: [1] prescription history showing at least 3 month trial of one first line agent (Infliximab, Rituximab biosimilar, or Golimumab) OR [2] clinic notes documenting a current pregnancy or nursing of a breastfed child (for Cimzia). - Other Notes: Must be initiated by a rheumatologist.